 The 28th Regiment of the 5th Marine Division was ordered to capture the extinct volcano on the southern tip of the island named Mount Suribachi.
 The Marines reached the base of the volcano on the afternoon of 21 February and by nightfall of the next day, the Marines had the mountain surrounded.

 Flag Raisings Early on the morning of 23 February, the Marines from Easy Company, 2nd Battalion started to climb the volcano.
 By 1030 they had reached the top and erected a small American flag.
-Later that afternoon, five Marines and a Navy corpsman raised a larger more visible flag.
+Later that afternoon, six Marines raised a larger more visible flag.
 The second flag raising is what is depicted in the monument at Arlington, Virginia.

-The Marines and Sailor, who participated in the flag raising, depicted in the statue are listed in the table below:
+The Marines, who participated in the flag raising, depicted in the statue are listed in the table below:

 |Harlan H. Block*